P-TEFb/Heatmap/README.md

 ## Requirements:
 Python libraries: ``` joblib, statistics, and glob. ```

-This program is designed to run on genomic intervals of same size and mapped fragments in bed file format.
+This program is designed to run on genomic intervals of same size and mapped fragments of variable sizes in bed file format.

 ### Output:
-A BIGWIG folder is created where bigwig files for each sample can be found.
-Bigwig files can be loaded onto Integrative Genomics Viewer (IGV) to visualize the number of fragments aligned to any genomic position.

-Based on the example run the BIGWIG folder should be under /home/xyz-user/fastq-folder/MAPPED/BIGWIG.
+An OUTPUTDIR is created by the program where heatmap output TIFF image is submitted along with other files such as the following:
+STATISTICS file: showing minimum value pixel,maximum value pixel, average value pixel, and the value at and above which were assigned the darkest pixels in the heatmap.
+Heatmap matrix file: showing the heatmap table without averaging of rows.
+Heatmap adjusted matrix file: showing the heatmap table after averaging of rows.